h-o-j-a-t/sass-webpack-hmr/README.md

 $ yarn
 $ yarn start
 ```
-or if you prefer npm jsut
+or if you prefer npm just
 ```
 $ npm
 $ npm start